Birthplace of the game visitor attractions

 You can also visit the small museum at Rugby School alongside its most important buildings by taking a guided tour which runs every Saturday.
 Pre-booking essential.
 Make sure you visit the School's Close, the hallowed turf where the game began, and the bronze statue of William Webb Ellis opposite the Close which celebrates the moment he carved his name in history.

 You can discover more of the history of the game during a trip to the Webb Ellis Rugby Football Museum, where William Gilbert manufactured the first rugby balls, and explore the historic market town of Rugby by following the Pathway of Fame - a trail of bronze plaques which celebrate the icons of the game.

 For rugby fans, a visit to Rugby offers the unique opportunity to visit the place where it all began - the chance to discover the heart of the game.
-If you are visiting as a group, we have cost-effective group packages available incorporating all the key visitor attractions with access throughout the week subject to pre-booking with our visitor centre.
+If you are visiting as a group, we have a cost-effective Rugby Experience package, incorporating all the key visitor attractions with access throughout the week, subject to pre-booking with our visitor centre.